-Everything about Chateau de la Gardine, Chateauneuf du Pape , Rhone wine producer profile with wine tasting notes , wine and food pairing tips, wine ratings , a history of the property, information on wine making and terroir, along with wine tasting reviews and images .
+Learn everything about Chateau de la Gardine, Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, wine ratings, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Chateau de la Gardine History, Overview

 In its current state, Chateau de la Gardine dates only back to 1947.
 However, the property has a much longer history in Chateauneuf du Pape dating all the way back to at least the early 1700’s.

 When the estate was purchased by the well-known Brunel family in 1947, the vineyards were in poor shape after years of neglect and World War 2.
 At the time, the property at its best had about 10 hectares cultivated with vines.